Does Head, Neck Or Shoulder Pain Leave You Triggered?

 A 2014 study in Complementary Therapies In Clinical Practice, it was found that massage, especially with moderate pressure, was effective at reducing pain and increasing motion in those suffering from neck arthritis.
 Efforts were made to have weekly massages supplemented by patients doing self massage in-between sessions to sustain the effects as a cost effective therapy for those with neck arthritis pain.

 There is nothing like professional help, however, with the advent of new muscle therapy tools, it has become inexpensive and easy to use techniques to treat your own triggered muscles.
-The muscle therapy kit is a great tool in treating trigger points anywhere, especially the neck and upper back.
-Using leverage, pressure, motion and traction, along with a topical analgesic and complete illustrated instructions, you don’t have to be triggered with head, neck and shoulder pain.
+Using leverage, pressure, motion and traction, along with a topical analgesic means you don’t have to be triggered with head, neck and shoulder pain.